Stormvind/Fighting-game-connection-tester/README.md

 Other networking applications can change the result of the test.
 One time when I ran the test between two instances on the same computer, I got a lot of ping spikes when, as the test was running, I started Slack (a messaging program).
 I don't know if it's networking programs in general, or specifically, other applications that use WebRTC.
 I suspect the latter but I haven't tested it.

+Currently, after running a test, the page must be refreshed in order to run another.
+I'm going to change that when I clean up the code.